LukeMosley/SA_Algal_Bloom/README.md

 The script is then called from streamlit, and implemented on the streamlit community cloud platform (https://sa-algal-bloom.streamlit.app/).

 ## Planned development
-- automate data collation
+- automate data delivery from SA Government data portal
-- integrate community phytoplankton data

 ## Disclaimer
 This application is a research product that utilises publicly available data from the South Australian Government.
 No liability is accepted by the author (A/Prof. Luke Mosley) or Adelaide University for the use of this system or the data it contains, which may be incomplete, inaccurate, or out of date.